Fayum (fossil deposit): Mammals

 One of the best known and probably most characteristic fossil forms of the entire Fayum region is Arsinoitherium, a huge animal with a body length of up to 3.4 m.
 Almost the entire skeleton of the animal is known from several dozen individuals.
 Its main features are the two pairs of bony horns on the skull, the larger of which was formed from the nasal bone.
-Equally striking is the dentition with 44 high-crowned teeth, with which the probably soft plant food was crushed.
+Equally striking is the dentition, with 44 high-crowned teeth, with which the probably soft plant food was crushed.
 Externally, Arsinoitherium resembled rhinoceroses, to which it is not closely related in terms of skeletal structure, and is referred to its own extinct group of Embrithopoda.
 The Fayum region became extraordinarily important due to the fossils of proboscideans.
-They all belong to a very early developmental phase whose common characteristic is the vertical tooth change.
+They all belong to a very early developmental phase, whose common characteristic is the vertical tooth change.
 Moeritherium probably formed a side branch within this.
 It was externally pig-like and did not yet have a proboscis.
 In contrast, the much larger Barytherium looked more like a classic trunked animal, but it had a total of eight small tusks.
 Both forms were pronounced swamp dwellers.
 Two other known genera are Palaeomastodon and Phiomia.
-Both appear somewhat more modern due to their anterior molars with three transverse ridges compared to two in the previously mentioned representatives, and the tusks are also longer.
-It is partly assumed that the former is closer to the evolutionary line of mammoths, the latter to gomphotherians and elephants.
+Both appear somewhat more modern, due to their anterior molars with three transverse ridges, compared to two in the previously mentioned representatives, and the tusks are also longer.
+It is partly assumed that the former is closer to the evolutionary line of mammoths, the latter to gomphotheres and elephants.
 The manatees occur in a wide stratigraphic range.
 Protosiren already occurs in the Gehannam Formation with some well-preserved skeletons.
 Its very early branching within the manatees is still recognizable, among other things, by the clearly developed fore and hind extremities and the strong spinous processes of the thoracic vertebrae, which probably allowed a semi-aquatic life.
-The other genera, Eosiren and Eotheroides, are both phylogenetically and stratigraphically younger and are closer to today's dugongs, they had a much reduced limb skeleton and more swollen bones.
-The up to 2.5 m long Eosiren possibly did not live purely sea-dwelling, but also occurred upriver.
+The other genera, Eosiren and Eotheroides, are both phylogenetically and stratigraphically younger and are closer to today's dugongs; they had a much reduced limb skeleton and more swollen bones.
+The up to 2.5 m long Eosiren may not have been purely sea-dwelling, but may also have occurred upriver.
 The various manatees of the Fayum fed on sea grasses, probably occupying different ecological niches.